hapijs/joi/API.md

 #### `any.only()`

 Requires the validated value to match of the provided `any.allow()` values.
-It has not effect when called together with `any.valid()` since it already sets the requirements.
+It has no effect when called together with `any.valid()` since it already sets the requirements.
 When used with `any.allow()` it converts it to an `any.valid()`.